integreat-io/integreat-transformers/README.md

   `$value` prop and a plain value as value nodes.
-- Prefixes are included in the props as if they where part of the element or attribute name, but there will be a normalization of prefixes and it's possible to provide a dictionary of prefixes on the `namespaces` operand (see below).
+- Prefixes are included in the props as if they where part of the element or attribute name, but there will be a normalization of prefixes and it's possible to provide a dictionary of prefixes on the `namespaces` property (see below).
 - When parsing, encoded chars (e.g. `'&lt;'` or `'&#230;'`) will be decoded (e.g. `'<'` or `'æ'`).
 When stringifying, all UTF-8 chars and reserved XML chars (`'<>&'`) will be encoded.

-The `namespaces` operand may be an object with uris as keys and prefixes as values.
+The `namespaces` property may be an object with uris as keys and prefixes as values.
 Any namespace matching an uri will use the given prefix.
 Use an empty string `''` to indicate a default namespace that will not have any prefix.